Heta-uma

 Heta-uma (ヘタウマ or ヘタうま) is a Japanese underground manga movement started in the 1970s with the magazine Garo.
 Heta-uma can be translated as "bad but good", designating a work which looks poorly drawn, but with an aesthetically conscious quality, opposed to the polished look of mainstream manga.

 Some of heta-uma's main artists are Teruhiko Yumura (pen name "King Terry"), Yoshikazu Ebisu and Takashi Nemoto.

+History

+Illustrator Shoji Yamafuji recalled hearing the term "heta-uma" for the first time while visiting an illustration exhibition in the early 1970s.

+One of the most influential heta-uma works is Penguin Gohan, illustrated by Teruhiko Yumura and written by Shigesato Itoi.
+It was serialized in alternative manga magazine Garo in 1976 and influenced many artists to adopt its artistic philosophy.
+Following this boom, the heta-uma approach would be seen in both commercial art and original work for exhibition.

+The number of heta-uma works increased through the early 1980s and declined by the end of the decade, possibly due to the bubble economy affecting its use in marketing.